sonobi-ucf-hackathon/social_blog_dataset/README.md

 * Name:	blogger name

-* Visibility:	whether the profile is public/private or
+* Visibility:	whether the profile is visible to public, private or community

 * Birthday: date of birth